Krazubu/TinkeringWithTradfri/OpenOCD/OpenOCD.md

 If you've reached this point, congrats, OpenOCD is now properly installed

 ### Configure your interface and target MCU
 Once OpenOCD is installed, you'll have to configure 2 things :

 * The hardware interface you're going to use
 * The target MCU you want to communicate with

-OpenOCD already comes with many readymade configuration files that should fit most usecases.
+OpenOCD already comes with many readymade configuration files that should fit most use cases.
 You can invoke OpenOCD from a command line by giving it at least 2 parameters, the interface and the target.
 For instance, to launch openocd using an arduino micro, connected to our EFR32MG210 chip, we'll write :
 ```